openmrs-archive/openmrs-contrib-atlas-docker/README.md

 - `atlas_base` contains all the OS dependencies including sshd, apache2, mysql, php5, phantomJS, composer.

-- `Todo ....` builds on the base image and configures Atlas Server.
+- `atlas_20` builds on the base image and configures Atlas Server.

 ### Launcher